Terms & Conditions

 If any person named on a booking is prevented from travelling as a result of illness, the death of a close relative, jury service or other significant reason, we will agree to that person’s booking being transferred to another person (introduced by you) who satisfies all the conditions applicable to the package, subject to both persons accepting liability for full payment of the holiday cost and all costs and charges incurred by us and/or incurred or imposed by any of our suppliers in order to make the transfer.
 We must be given at least 14 days notice of the transfer request.
-An administration charge will be made of £50 per person for requests made more than 61 days before departure, and £100 per person within 61 days before departure.
+An administration charge will be made of £50 per person for requests made more than 61 days (91 days for a cruise) before departure, and £100 per person within 61 days (91 days for a cruise) before departure.
 For flight inclusive bookings, you must pay the charges levied by the airline concerned.
 As most airlines do not permit name changes after tickets have been issued for any reason, these charges are likely to be the full cost of the flight.
 If you request to change all names on a booking, this will be considered as a cancellation and new booking and full cancellation charges will apply’.

 3.3 Cancelling Your Holiday